-Cospas-Sarsat is currently developing specifications for distress tracking of aircraft inflight.
-Emergency Locator Transmitter for Distress Tracking beacons (ELT(DT)s) are compliant with ICAO GADSS (Global Aeronautical Distress and Safety System) requirements for Autonomous Distress Tracking to allow an aircraft crash site to be located within six Nautical Miles.
-This will be required in some new aircraft from 2021.
+Cospas-Sarsat has developed specifications for distress tracking of aircraft in-flight.
+These Emergency Locator Transmitter for Distress Tracking beacons (ELT(DT)s) are compliant with ICAO GADSS requirements for Autonomous Distress Tracking (ADT)

+to transmit accurate position information at least every minute, which should allow an aircraft crash site to be located within six nautical miles (6 NM).